For educational and research purposes only. Not a medical device.

 Formula comparison

-Accuracy of hitting the target refraction, measured on 960 held-out eyes that were not used to develop the formula.
+Accuracy of hitting the target refraction, measured on 837 held-out eyes that were not used to develop the formula.
 Each formula was computed with its own optimized constant under equal conditions.
-The Kane formula was included as an external benchmark.
-Results are sorted by the FPI index.
+The EVO, PEARL-DGS and Kane formulas were included as external benchmarks — computed on the authors' own calculators.
+Results are sorted by mean absolute error.

 Single-center retrospective data.
 The full methodology and statistical analysis will be published separately.